 On settlement day, your solicitor or licensed conveyancer will meet with the vendor’s solicitor/licensed conveyancer and representatives from your bank and the vendor’s bank.
 At settlement, each party will exchange the necessary cheques and documents for title in the property to be transferred to your name.

-Maintain regular contact with your solicitor or licensed conveyancer throughout the settlement period to ensure that your property is on track to settle on time.
+To ensure this process runs smoothly, maintain regular contact with your solicitor or licensed conveyancer throughout the settlement period to ensure that your property is on track to settle on time.